freshcom/freshcom-api-reference/content/identity.md

 ### Update a user

-Use this endpoint to update a user.
+Use this endpoint to update a managed user.

 **Authorization**

-Authorized roles: `administrator`
+Authorized roles: Administrator

 **Parameters**